Oral Argument Before the Hawai‘i Supreme Court – SCWC-21-0000478

-STATE OF HAWAI‘I, Respondent/Plaintiff-Appellee, vs. MICHAEL PICKELL, Petitioner/Defendant-Appellant.
+STATE OF HAWAIʻI, Respondent/Plaintiff-Appellee, vs. KUMULIPO IWA COYOTE SYLVA, Petitioner/Defendant-Appellant.

-The above-captioned case has been set for oral argument on the merits at:
+The above-captioned case was set for argument on the merits.

-The oral argument will also be livestreamed for public viewing via the Judiciary’s YouTube channel at YouTube.com/hawaiicourts and Olelo TV 55.
+The oral argument was held *remotely* and also livestreamed for public viewing via the Judiciary’s YouTube channel at YouTube.com/hawaiicourts and ‘Ōlelo TV 55.

-COURT: Recktenwald, C.J., McKenna and Eddins, JJ., and Circuit Judge To‘oto‘o and Circuit Judge Ashford, assigned by reason of vacancies
+COURT: Recktenwald, C.J., McKenna, and Eddins, JJ., and Circuit Judge Kawashima in place of Nakayama, J., recused, and Circuit Judge Nakamoto, in place of Wilson, J., recused